Natxo09/quick-homes/MODRINTH.md

 ## 🎯 Key Features

-### 🖥️ **100% Server-Side**
+### 🖥️ **Smart Server-Side Compatibility**
-No client installation required!
-Players can join your server with vanilla Minecraft while enjoying all the features.
+Works perfectly as a server-only mod!
+Players can join with vanilla Minecraft, and the mod intelligently adapts to show messages in the server's configured language.
+When clients have the mod, they see translations in their preferred language.

 ### 🏠 **Simple Home Management**
 - Set multiple homes with custom names